ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 The singleton implemented above is easy to understand.
 The singleton class maintains a static reference to the lone singleton instance and return that reference from the static getInstance() method.

 ## Question 28.
-What are the way by which we can create object in JavaScript ?
+What are the ways of creating objects in JavaScript ?

 **Method 1:** `Function Based`